IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/FromPython.md

 ![image](images/Figure 2022-08-26 115331.png)

-See the documentation of [pyjulia](https://pyjulia.readthedocs.io/en/latest/usage.html) for more information on how to call julia from python.
+See the documentation of [juliacall](https://pypi.org/project/juliacall/) for more information on how to call Julia from Python.